xkcdstickfigure/micro/README.md

 Alles Micro is a microblogging site.

 ## Contributing
-We use [Standard](https://npmjs.org/package/standard) for formatting.
+We use [Prettier](https://npmjs.org/package/prettier) for formatting, with the default config.
+You can run `yarn format` to format the code.